arnavgupta180/AVFonts/README.md

 AVFonts.changeFont(currentFont: "Avenir-Light", toFont: "Avenir-Heavy")

-b)  a)This will change font from "Avenir-Light" to "Avenir-Heavy" for only buttons and labels  throughout the app.
+b)  This will change font from "Avenir-Light" to "Avenir-Heavy" for only buttons and labels  throughout the app.

 AVFonts.changeFont(currentFont: "Avenir-Light", toFont: "Avenir-Heavy", [.button,.label])

-c) a)This will change font from "Avenir-Light" to "Avenir-Heavy"  throughout the app with the font size increment of 2 to your orignal font size.
+c)  This will change font from "Avenir-Light" to "Avenir-Heavy"  throughout the app with the font size increment of 2 to your orignal font size.

 AVFonts.changeFont(currentFont: "Avenir-Light", toFont: "Avenir-Heavy", [.button,.label,.textfield], increament: 2)

-d)c) a)This will change font from "Avenir-Light" to "Avenir-Heavy"  throughout the app with the font size decrement of 2 to your orignal font size.
+d) This will change font from "Avenir-Light" to "Avenir-Heavy"  throughout the app with the font size decrement of 2 to your orignal font size.

 AVFonts.changeFont(currentFont: "Avenir-Light", toFont: "Avenir-Heavy", [.button,.label,.textfield,.textview], increament: -2)